 The General Data Protection Regulation (GDPR) will take effect in the UK from 25 May 2018.
 It replaces the existing law on data protection (the Data Protection Act 1998) and gives individuals more rights and protection in how their personal data is used by organisations.
 Parishes must comply with its requirements, just like any other charity or organisation.
 This page provides guidance, templates and a checklist to help you.
 It will be updated from time to time – so please check back periodically.
-(Mar 2018: A new FAQ has been added, the main parish guidance has been updated and there is a specific guidance note relating to giving reviews and fundraising communications.)
+(Apr 2018: The FAQ has been updated with additional questions and there is a specific guidance note relating to giving reviews and fundraising communications.)

 What is the ‘GDPR’, and what do we need to do about it?
 There are two guides to help you: a two page overview (designed for use with PCCs) and a more detailed guide for the person implementing this in the parish.
-There are also a number of common myths and frequently asked questions.
+There are also a number of frequently asked questions.

 There is also a checklist available which covers the actions outlined in the guides to help you monitor progress.